metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_agent_v1beta1_manifest.md

 Optional:

-- `annotations` (Map of String) Annotations is an unstructured key value map stored with a resource that may beset by external tools to store and retrieve arbitrary metadata.
-They are notqueryable and should be preserved when modifying objects.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations
+- `annotations` (Map of String) Annotations is an unstructured key value map stored with a resource that may be set by external tools to store and retrieve arbitrary metadata.
+They are not queryable and should be preserved when modifying objects.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations
-- `labels` (Map of String) Labels Map of string keys and values that can be used to organize and categorize(scope and select) objects.
-May match selectors of replication controllersand services.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/labels
+- `labels` (Map of String) Labels Map of string keys and values that can be used to organize and categorize (scope and select) objects.
+May match selectors of replication controllers and services.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/labels
 - `name` (String) Name must be unique within a namespace.
-Is required when creating resources, althoughsome resources may allow a client to request the generation of an appropriate nameautomatically.
-Name is primarily intended for creation idempotence and configurationdefinition.Cannot be updated.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names#names
+Is required when creating resources, although some resources may allow a client to request the generation of an appropriate name automatically.
+Name is primarily intended for creation idempotence and configuration definition.
+Cannot be updated.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names#names

 <a id="nestedatt--spec--pod_scrape_namespace_selector"></a>